-Amee Mikacich advises clients in product and premises liability, labor and employment, and commercial litigation matters.
-She defends matters throughout California and in Oregon and Texas.
+Amee Mikacich advises clients in product and premises liability, labor and employment, and commercial litigation matters in state and federal courts throughout California.
+She has successfully resolved or tried to verdict hundreds of cases on behalf of her clients, which include owners, manufacturers, contractors, and entrepreneurs in business and technology.

 Before joining Hinshaw, Amee practiced at a San Francisco-based international firm for nearly five years.
-She also spent over two decades practicing at a litigation firm in Oakland, CA.
+She began her legal career in Oakland, California, where she practiced for many years with a highly respected litigation firm.

 - American Board of Trial Advocates